 - 1. At its meeting in June 2006 the GEF Council requested the Evaluation Office to prepare for Council consideration a detailed proposal and budget for the RAF mid-term review.
 More specifically the Office was requested to circulate for comment, prior to the November Council meeting, a draft terms of reference for the mid-term review so that a revised proposal and budget could be approved by the Council at its meeting in November 2007. - 2.
 The Evaluation Office decided to consult widely to prepare for draft terms of reference.
 For this purpose, an approach paper was written and published on the website of the Office on July 20th 2007 and comments and suggestions on this approach paper were gathered during the month of August.
 Many useful reactions were received from eight Council members, the GEF Secretariat, two Implementing Agencies (UNDP and UNEP), two GEF Focal Points, the Convention Secretariats (CBD, UNFCCC) and one NGO. - 3.
 These comments and suggestions were used for the formulation of a first version of the draft terms of reference, which was circulated to Council members on the 10th of September 2007.
 On September 28th 2007, five Council members had reacted and further comments were received from four GEF Focal Points.
-Due to software problems the first draft terms of reference could not be published on the Evaluation Office website until late September. - 4.
-The current version of the terms of reference includes suggestions and comments from many different sources, including many Council members.
-Yet the Evaluation Office remains solely responsible for this proposal, which it looks forward to discuss with Council in November 2007.
+A second version of the draft terms of reference was presented to the November 2007 Council. - 4.
+The current and final version of the terms of reference includes comments by the Council at its November 2007 meeting.